Samsung Galaxy Book (2017)

 The Samsung Galaxy Book is a Windows 10-based 2-in-1 PC produced and marketed by Samsung Electronics.
 It is the successor of the Galaxy TabPro S and comes in 2 models: a 10.6-inch model and a 12-inch model.
+It was the first model of the Samsung Galaxy Book line.

 Its successor, the Samsung Galaxy Book 2, was announced in October 2018.
 On 7 August 2019, the Samsung Galaxy Book S was announced.